danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Organize

 One of the most effective ways to retain what you've learned is to write it down as you go.
-This requires a little prior organization so you'll be able to find your notes later.
+This requires prior organization so you'll be able to find your notes later.

 When starting a new course, create a directory.
 I suggest having one directory for all courses, then sub-directories for each course you take.
 For example, if taking a course on Idiomatic Ruby from Pluralsight: